-Moisturize the wound to prevent the scar from drying up and possibly reopening.
+Moisturize the wound to try to prevent the scar from drying up and possibly reopening.
 To help moisturizers absorb and soothe wounds, heat up a wet washcloth in the microwave to apply moist heat (not too hot) to the injured skin and follow with a gentle moisturizer.

 7. Massage the Scar

 A massage may assist in softening and healing scars.